ruedli/OctoPlugout/README.md

 I used the Arduino IDE to compile everything.
 You need:

 - The ESP8266 library
 - A library to communicate with the Octoprint API, called OctoprintAPI.
-You can download it through the Arduino library mangere: search for "Octoprint: .
+You can download it through the Arduino library manager: search for "Octoprint: .
 - Prerequisits for OTA upgrades (over the air upgrade).
 Ensure you can compile to BasicOTA.ino sketch and see the listed IP address, which you need to update octoPlugout through the IP port.
 You see how to setup OTA here: https://randomnerdtutorials.com/esp8266-ota-updates-with-arduino-ide-over-the-air/

 With OctoprintAPI you also find other preprequisites for installation and making the sketch work for your environment, follow these recommendations.